grubbyplaya/Sonic-2-CE/README.md

 A currently unfinished port of the Sega Master System version of Sonic 2 to the TI-84+ CE.

+#Controls

+Arrow keys - Move Sonic
+2nd - Jump/Start game
+Alpha - Jump

 To Do:

-Translate VDP instuctions & button presses into TI-OS system calls
+Translate VDP instuctions into TI-OS system calls

-Expand the original game's 256x224 resolution into the 84+ CE's 320x240 resolution
+(NOT NEEDED) Expand the original game's 256x224 resolution into the 84+ CE's 320x240 resolution